Wounded Knee Massacre: Prelude

 U.S. settlers were alarmed by the sight of the many Great Basin and Plains tribes performing the Ghost Dance, worried that it might be a prelude to armed attack.
 Among them was the U.S. Indian agent at the Standing Rock Agency where Chief Sitting Bull lived.
 U.S. officials decided to take some of the chiefs into custody in order to quell what they called the "Messiah craze".
 The military first hoped to have Buffalo Bill—a friend of Sitting Bull—aid in the plan, to reduce the chance of violence.
-Standing Rock agent James McLaughlin overrode the military and sent the Indian police to arrest Sitting Bull.
+Standing Rock agent James McLaughlin sent the Indian police to arrest Sitting Bull.

 On December 15, 1890, 40 Native American policemen arrived at Sitting Bull's house to arrest him.
 When Sitting Bull refused to comply, the police used force on him.
 The Lakota in the village were enraged.
 Catch-the-Bear, a Lakota, shouldered his rifle and shot Lt.
 Bullhead, who reacted by firing his revolver into the chest of Sitting Bull.
 Another police officer, Red Tomahawk, shot Sitting Bull in the head, and he dropped to the ground.
 He died between 12 and 1 p.m.
 After Sitting Bull's death, 200 members of his Hunkpapa band, fearful of reprisals, fled Standing Rock to join Chief Spotted Elk (later known as "Big Foot") and his Miniconjou band at the Cheyenne River Indian Reservation.

 Spotted Elk and his band, along with 38 Hunkpapa, left the Cheyenne River Reservation on December 23 to journey to the Pine Ridge Indian Reservation to seek shelter with Red Cloud.

 Former Pine Ridge Indian agent Valentine T. McGillycuddy was asked his opinion of the "hostilities" surrounding the Ghost Dance movement, by General Leonard Wright Colby, commander of the Nebraska National Guard (portion of letter dated January 15, 1891):

-"As for the 'Ghost Dance' too much attention has been paid to it.
-It was only the symptom or surface indication of a deep-rooted, long-existing difficulty; as well treat the eruption of smallpox as the disease and ignore the constitutional disease."
+As for the 'Ghost Dance' too much attention has been paid to it.
+It was only the symptom or surface indication of a deep-rooted, long-existing difficulty; as well treat the eruption of smallpox as the disease and ignore the constitutional disease.

-"As regards disarming the Sioux, however desirable it may appear, I consider it neither advisable, nor practicable.
-I fear it will result as the theoretical enforcement of prohibition in Kansas, Iowa and Dakota; you will succeed in disarming and keeping disarmed the friendly Indians because you can, and you will not succeed with the mob element because you cannot."
+As regards disarming the Sioux, however desirable it may appear, I consider it neither advisable, nor practicable.
+I fear it will result as the theoretical enforcement of prohibition in Kansas, Iowa and Dakota; you will succeed in disarming and keeping disarmed the friendly Indians because you can, and you will not succeed with the mob element because you cannot.

-"If I were again to be an Indian agent, and had my choice, I would take charge of 10,000 armed Sioux in preference to a like number of disarmed ones; and furthermore agree to handle that number, or the whole Sioux nation, without a white soldier.
+If I were again to be an Indian agent, and had my choice, I would take charge of 10,000 armed Sioux in preference to a like number of disarmed ones; and furthermore agree to handle that number, or the whole Sioux nation, without a white soldier.
 Respectfully, etc., V.T.
-McGillycuddy."
+McGillycuddy.